 Every now and again we’re contacted by a blog reader asking us how much it costs to live aboard a narrowboat.
-With the upsurge in popularity of Inland Waterways stories and documentaries featuring in the media in UK, we’re now noticing an increase in passers-by asking “Is it cheap to live on a narrowboat?“
+With the upsurge in popularity of Inland Waterways stories and documentaries in UK and abroad, people often ask “Is it cheap to live on a narrowboat?“

 Just like a house or a car, every narrowboat is required to be appropriately insured in order to obtain a license.
 The cost of this varies depending on the agent, and any add-ons to the policy.

 Our basic insurance with Craft Insure (who we’ve used for many years) in 2019 was £166.35.
 We pay an additional £110.80 for insurance to trade from a side hatch (and from the towpath) for The Home Brew Boat, and to cover an item on board worth more than the maximum standard cover.

 Licensing and Insurance cost us £1260.15 in 2018/19.

 Narrow boaters will tell you in a jovial tone, that we all have our version/s of a ‘toilet’ story.
 If you were to ask us, we’d be delighted to regale more than one amusing tale – which, believe me, are really only funny in retrospect!